-52 Some development within Siddington parish abuts Cirencester's built-up area and has thus been treated as part of Cirencester in planning terms.
+&lt;sup>52 Some development within Siddington parish abuts Cirencester's built-up area and has thus been treated as part of Cirencester in planning terms.
 Siddington refers only to the self-contained village.
+A Development Boundary was erroneously included for Siddington on Map 14 (Cirencester) in Appendix A

+APPENDIX C -

-APPENDIX B - RESPONSE TO MOTION SEEKING THE ALLOCATION OF HOUSING SITES TO COMMUNITIES WHO DESIRE THEM
+RESPONSE TO MOTION SEEKING THE ALLOCATION OF HOUSING SITES TO COMMUNITIES WHO DESIRE THEM